 As the caregiver has more authority and control over the elder, these relationships have the potential to become very dangerous for the elder.
 Because of this, any financial transfers, gifts to caregivers, or actions to influence the estate plan of the elder are presumed to be undue influence.
 This means that in a court of law, the caregiver has the burden of proof - they must prove why the gift was not a result of undue influence.

-For questions about elder financial abuse or caregiver abuse, please call our Walnut Creek Financial Elder Abuse Law Firm at 925-322-1795 for your free consultation.
+For questions about elder financial abuse or caregiver abuse, please call our Walnut Creek Financial Elder Abuse Law Firm at 925-322-1795 for your consultation.